 They are also big consumers of a broad range of media, particularly on the ABC and SBS - from news and current affairs through to business and lifestyle content.

-of Early Adopters.
-You'll find many working in finance, business and property, with a significant proportion of people who belong to this persona live in separate professionals and managers among them.
+They are also highly techy, boasting a high proportion of Early Adopters.
+You'll find many working in finance, business and property, with a significant proportion of professionals and managers among them.

 Humanitarians